Fuzzy transformations and extremality of Gibbs measures for the Potts model on a Cayley tree: Conditions for extremality

-For $q=3$ a numerical analysis shows that $\theta^{**}\approx 4.2277$.
-So $\theta^*-\theta^{**}=2.0149$ (see Fig.6).
-This is the length of the gap between Kesten-Stigum threshold beyond which non-extremality certainly holds and our bound below which extremality holds.
+For $q=3$ a numerical analysis shows that $\theta^{**}\approx 6.053$.
+So $\theta^*-\theta^{**}=0.1896$ (see Fig.\ref{fn6}).
+This is the length of the gap between the Kesten-Stigum threshold beyond which non-extremality certainly holds and our bound below which extremality certainly holds.